bufferapp/buffer-php-style-guide/README.md

 - Opening braces for classes/methods MUST go to the next line, and closing braces MUST go on the next line after the body.

-- New controllers and models are also CamelCase.
-E.g. `InteractionsController.php`.
+- New controllers and models are always CapFirst.
+The first letter is always capital E.g. `InteractionsController.php`.

 - Camel case for classes and methods.
 E.g. `class SampleClassName` and `public function getTeamMembers()`